vhaalmeida/styleguide/README.md

-# styleguide
+# C&A Brasil Storefront Styleguide
-Styleguide for development
+Style guide for development